AkkaNetContrib/Akka.Persistence.CouchBase/README.md

 ### Document Size Limitations
 Couchbase allows you to store documents up-to 20MB.
 Documents larger than this limit will generate a failure.
 This particularly important when deciding how much state data to store in your snapshots.
 You have been warned!

+### Sample Persistence Project
+I have included a preconfigured sample persistence project(See under src folder [PersistenceExample](https://github.com/ilhadad/Akka.Persistence.CouchBase/tree/master/src/PersistenceExample)) so that users can see how to use the Couchbase persistence layer.
+This project was developed by the folks in Akka.net and we are grateful for providing this sample project.

 ## Development Findings
 I am writing a few notes on a few things to consider if you choose to contribute or decide to create a plugin such as this.